 D. Valuation for Solvency purposes

 D.1 Assets

-The following table covers information about assets that is to be given in the Quantitative Reporting Template (QRT)
+The following table covers information about assets that is to be given in the Quantitative Reporting Template (QRT) SE.02.01.16 in Annex, which compares SII data and Belgian GAAP balance sheet for Q4 2021.

-SE.02.01.16.01 Balance sheet